benjaminnamo/carbitrage/README.md

 - View the best vehicle listings from both cities
 - See visual highlights and purchase recommendations

-It communicates with the backend leader node through JavaScript’s `fetch()`.
+It communicates with the backend leader node through JavaScript's `fetch()`.

 ---